Home

 Successful students

-ARTICLE 28 - (1) Students whose Cumulative and Semester Grade Point Averages are at least 2,00 and who have not received a failing grade (FF, FD, NA, and U) in the semester concerned are qualified as follows according to their Semester Grade Point Averages:
+(1) Students whose Cumulative and Semester Grade Point Averages are at least 2,00 and who have not received a failing grade (FF, FD, NA, and U) in the semester concerned qualify as follows according to their Semester Grade Point Averages:

-b) Students who are within their maximum period of study and whose Semester Grade Point Averages are 2,00 – 2,99 and students who have exceeded the maximum period of study and whose Semester Grade Point Averages are at least 2,00 are qualified as Satisfactory students.
+b) Students who are within their maximum period of study and whose Semester Grade Point Averages are 2,00 – 2,99 and students who have exceeded the maximum period of study and whose Semester Grade Point Averages are at least 2,00 qualify as Satisfactory students.

 (2) Students whose Cumulative and Semester Grade Point Averages are at least 2,00 but who have obtained a failing grade from a course in the semester concerned are qualified as Sufficient students.